 I teach for the specific students in my classes, prioritizing their specific needs and the assets they bring to class.
 For this reason, my syllabi tend to be very flexible, allowing students to choose readings and assignments that align with their goals outside of the classroom, both personal and professional.
 For example, in Sociology of Sexuality, students choose seven themes from ten I suggest for the focus of their semester; students seeking careers in nursing or police work may focus on forensic investigations of sexual assault, while social workers focus on disability and sex and future teachers learn about sex ed.
 This flexibility is a recognition that many of my students are already working in their chosen field, albeit in low-level positions, and want to increase their practical knowledge to do their jobs better.
 Likewise, my assignments often make use of local resources to foster relationships between students and their communities, strengthening ties, encouraging the sharing of what students are learning, and opening further opportunities for students to invest in the place where they already are.
 For example, students in my Sociology of Disaster course identify a local leader in disaster prevention, preparedness, or response and conduct an interview with that person, and in Sociology of Religion, they practice their participant observation skills by conducting field research with local religious groups.
 Each course includes a signature assignment that requires students to use a new method of sociological discovery, such as survey design, focus groups, or content analysis.

 My teaching mirrors my research on higher education, which focuses on diversity, professor-student interactions, the culture of higher education, and student learning.
 (You can find my research on these topics in the National Education Association’s Thought & Action, Radical Teacher, and Proteus: A Journal of Ideas.)
 A vibrant research agenda of work that is aimed at the common good is one of the best ways I can model for students the possibilities that education holds for them.
-I work closely with students, especially on student writing and research design, having a strong background in teaching writing and having spent three years as a dissertation coach.
-I have supervised dozens of senior research projects in addition to working with dozens of graduate students.
+I work closely with students, especially on student writing and research design, having a strong background in teaching writing and dissertation coaching.
+I have supervised dozens of senior research projects in addition to working with many graduate students.
 My students do fascinating work on topics including

 - Racism and sexism in special education labeling